Efficient Self-supervised Vision Transformers for Representation Learning: Methods

 \subsection{Pre-training Tasks: Delving into Views with Regions}

-We build our SSL systems on top of the recent method {\em self-distillation with no labels} (DINO)~\citep{caron2021emerging}.
-Knowledge distillation is a learning paradigm where a student network $g_{\thetav_s}$ is trained to match the output of a given teacher network $g_{\thetav_t}$ , parameterized by $\thetav_s$ and $\thetav_t$ respectively.
+We employ a non-contrastive learning framework to build our SSL method.
+Specifically, {\em Self-distillation with no labels} (DINO)~\citep{caron2021emerging} is considered.
+It leverages the knowledge distillation learning paradigm where a student network $g_{\thetav_s}$ is trained to match the output of a given teacher network $g_{\thetav_t}$ , parameterized by $\thetav_s$ and $\thetav_t$ respectively.
 The neural network $g$ is composed of a backbone $f$ (\eg Transformers or ConvNets), and of a projection head $h$: $g = h \circ f$.
 The features used in downstream tasks are the output of backbone $f$.
 In SSL, different augmented views $\Tilde{\xv}$ of an image $\xv$ are fed into backbone network to obtain feature maps $\zv =f(\Tilde{\xv})$.
-An MLP head combined with \text{softmax} further converts the feature vector $z \in \zv$ into probability $p=h(z)$.
-DINO updates teacher and student network alternatively: $(\RN{1})$ Given a fixed teacher network, the student network is updated by minimizing the cross-entropy loss: $\thetav_s \leftarrow \arg \min_{\thetav_s} \Mcal(s, t ; \thetav_s)$, where $\Mcal(s, t) = - p_t \log p_s$. $(\RN{2})$ The teacher model is updated as an exponential moving average (EMA) on the student weights $\thetav_t \leftarrow \lambda \thetav_t + (1 - \lambda) \thetav_s$, with $\lambda$ following a cosine schedule from 0.996 to 1 during training.
-Please refer to \citep{caron2021emerging} for details.
+Two MLP heads followed by \texttt{softmax} per network further convert the feature vectors $z \in \zv$ into probability vectors $p=h(z)$; one head for view-level and the other head for region-level, respectively.

 More precisely, from a given image, we generate a set $\Vcal$ of different views\footnote{This set often contains views of two different resolutions $\Vcal = [\Vcal_g, \Vcal_l ]$, where $\Vcal_g = \{ \Tilde{\xv}_{g_i} | i=1,2 \}$ is a global-view set of higher resolution, and $\Vcal_l = \{ \Tilde{\xv}_{l_i} | i=1,\dots,8 \}$ is a local-view set of lower resolution.
 All views $\Vcal$ are passed through the student while only the global views $\Vcal_g$ are passed through the teacher.} following~\citep{caron2021emerging}.
 The resulting feature map at the top layer for each view is $\zv = [z_1, \dots, z_T] $, where $T$ is the sequence length, and $z_i$ is a region-level representation for the local patch at position $i$.
 Average pooling is applied to obtain the view-level representation $\bar{z}= \text{avg-pool} (\zv)$.